JiMmpka/PL_SPOJ_Cpp/README.md

-# SPOJ - My code for SPOJ challenges.
+# SPOJ - My code for SPOJ challenges in C++ for now.